RudgeLab/.github/docs/code_of_conduct.md

 an individual is officially representing the community in public spaces.
-Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
+Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline conference, workshop, or other event.

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [INSERT CONTACT METHOD].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at different levels.

+Complaint Internally, talk with your supervisor: tim.rudge@newcastle.ac.uk

+Complaint Externally, talk to the School: computing@newcastle.ac.uk

+Other useful information from Newcastle University, [Complaints](https://www.ncl.ac.uk/student-progress/policies/procedures/complaints%20and%20resolution/) and [Get Help and Advice](https://www.ncl.ac.uk/doctoral-college/current-research-students/pgr-student-support/get-help-and-advice/).

 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the